Summer Sunset Concert

 In 1911, Pearson set off by cart to find a site that was state land as there was no finance to buy land.
 His first choice was the area that is now the University of Cape Town (part of the Rhodes bequest), but one of his companions, Neville Pillans, directed him to the present-day site of Kirstenbosch.
 On seeing the site, Pearson exclaimed, ‘This is the place!’
 So, in 1913, Sir Lionel Philips, a man who had championed strongly, alongside Pearson, put forward the resolution to Parliament that Kirstenbosch should be the home of the National Botanical Garden.
 This was passed unanimously and a Board of Trustees was established.
 Dr H.H.
 W. Pearson became the first director of Kirstenbosch and J. W. Mathews the first curator.

+These two men worked side by side to establish a world-class garden in less than two years.
+Sadly, Pearson died in 1916, and was not able to see his garden grow to maturity, but he is still a part of it as his grave is in the garden.
 However, it was Mathews, who trained at Kew, who toiled to create and transform this piece of wilderness into a beautiful treasure-house of South African flora.
 He planned the rockeries, terraces, stone paths and lawns.
 He visited Namaqualand to collect seeds and rare plants.
 People from all over South Africa sent him specimens which found their way into the garden before he retired in 1936.

 After Pearson had passed away, two years elapsed before a new director, Professor R.H.
 Compton, took up his position.
 He remained at the helm until 1953 and made the garden one of the leading botanical gardens in the world.
 Professor H.B.
 Rycroft became director after him and did a sterling job.
 The baton has now been passed on to the present CEO of SANBI, Shonisani Munzhedzi.